Metro Spokane Places to Live

 Yet, Deer Park has not quite tapped into the main stream of Spokane’s real estate development market.
 It’s still more old Deer Park than an emerging hipster commune.
 Old Deer Park being on par with cultural aspects of old north Idaho towns.
-I.e., Deer Park still has a high degree of hillbilly left in it.
+I.e., Deer Park still has a high degree of down home left in her.
 Nevertheless, it’s rustic town center, market capacity to carry higher end activities, such as a large grocery store and numerous bars and restaurants (including franchises), allows Deer Park to provide all the basic creature comforts one expects when residing in an emerging suburb that’s about to be swallowed up by the metropolis it orbits.

 Additionally, suburban style investment has already arrived in Deer Park, as illustrated in several forms, such as franchise restaurants and a good number of strip malls.
 But the highest example is the subdivision around the Deer Park Golf Club, which represents the newest (and fastest growing) neighborhood in Deer Park.
 Naturally, the subdivision’s homes circle around the golf course and many of them are priced at points whereby a young family can afford to buy-in.
 As most subdivisions tend to go, however, it feels a little detached from Deer Park’s street system.
 It’s somewhat walkable within the subdivision but one would have a hard time walking downtown (or work or school or whatever) from the development.